BME-MIT-IET/iet-hf-2024-lajkabospoverdbyc3tin/ManualTesting/manualTesting.md

     Move Mechanic1 Pipe12
 Expected Result:

-    Confirmation message indicating that Mechanic1 has moved to the repaired pipe.
+    Mechanic1 moves to Pipe12
 Result:

-    Game ended with Mechanics winning
+    Mechanic1 moves to Pipe12
 Status:

-    Failed
+    Passed

 ------------
 ### Test 25: Saboteur tries to break a pipe that is occupied by a Mechanic